kg4ydw/noacli/Readme.md

 can type a filter in the command window, select it (with keyboard or mouse), and then press Ctrl-F to override the default.
 If you need to select a directory instead of a file, highlight a single `/`

+# Log dock window #

+If you have a command that typically doesn't output anything interesting, or all of its output is debug output (like, for instance, a graphical program), then you can transfer its output to the log dock.
+This window can collect output from mutliple commands at once, and tags each line with the process ID and logs the start and exit of jobs it is collecting from.
+You can use the context menu to manipulate the job associated with a particular log line.

+Note that the log window is not designed for commands that have huge amounts of output.
+Use the qtail window for that.
+By default, the log window only remembers the last 10,000 lines from all processes it is logging.

 Menus
 -----